rupamgangulydev/Backend-SQL-NoSQL-with-GO-Lang/README.md

 var RenderTemplate = http.HandlerFunc(func(response http.ResponseWriter, request *http.Request) {
 	fmt.Println("hi")
 	person := Person{Id: "1134", Name: "Rupam Ganguly"}
-	// Here we are calling ParseFiles of the html/template package, which creates a new template and
+	// Here we are calling ParseFiles of the templates/template.html package, which creates a new template and
-	// parses the filename we pass as an input, which is first-template.html ,
+	// parses the filename we pass as an input, which is template.html ,
 	// The resulting template will have the name and contents of the input file.
-	// Html-Css-Templete\HTMLS\template.html

 	parsTemp, _ := template.ParseFiles("templates/template.html")
 	parsTemp.Execute(response, person)

-	// 	 parsedTemplate.Execute(w, person): Here we are calling an Execute handler on a
+	// 	 parsedTemplate.Execute(response, person): Here we are calling an Execute handler on a
 	// parsed template, which injects person data into the template, generates an HTML
 	// output, and writes it onto an HTTP response stream.
 })